Behind Annie’s Kitchen Door

 Atun de Almadraba

 – carpaccio is our favourite.
+We also love bluefin tuna ribs in bbq sauce

 Chocos

-– the world famous cuttlefish in paellas, arroz negro and with almonds.
+– the world famous cuttlefish in paellas, arroz negro and with almonds

 Boquerones

 – pickled and salted – you will prepare them from scratch.
-Normally served with the first Manzanilla of the day.
+Normally served with the first Manzanilla of the day

 Pescado a la Sal

 – a famous dish of the area.
 Whole plump seabass and bream, encased in salt from Cádiz and immediately baked.
-This will be the most tender fish you’ll ever have eaten.
+This will be the most tender fish you’ll ever have eaten

-Gambas de Sanlucar
+Gambas y Langostinos de Sanlúcar

 The Very Best Spanish Ingredients